zinc-collective/convene/convene-web/README.md

 The central piece to Convene is `convene-web`, a Ruby on Rails server that is responsible for:
 * serving the Convene UI
-* managing users, workspaces, rooms, permissions, etc
+* managing users, spaces, rooms, permissions, etc

 This [high level view of our design](https://docs.google.com/spreadsheets/d/1BOBCT0yrgrbCuQFTx_hIQak0FSQjnjjFZVA3YksEv8s/edit#gid=622652343) shows the personas and segments we are focusing on initially with Convene.
-It also includes our current vision of the types of workspaces, rooms and participants it serves and clarifies the design of privacy permissions.
+It also includes our current vision of the types of spaces, rooms and participants it serves and clarifies the design of privacy permissions.

 The Convene UI is based on Rails standard templating system, with heavy use of: